GPUNerd? Always Stay in The Know

 Also, consider that investing in a GPU upgrade is more cost-effective than a RAM upgrade if you cannot afford to do both.

-The memory products from Kingston HyperX Fury come in a variety of sizes which includes, 4GB to 64GB.
+The memory products from Kingston HyperX Fury come in a variety of sizes which include 4GB to 64GB.
 They are fairly priced DDR4 RAM solutions that compete with any other similar product in the marketplace.

 Each unit comes factory tested and is compatible with the majority of the popular motherboard brands.
 However, to err on the side of caution do make sure compatibility isn’t going to be an issue before purchase.

-It has a well-crafted low profile heat spreader with the signature Fury design.
+It has a well-crafted low-profile heat spreader with the signature Fury design.
 The neutral black color of the products means that it goes well with any rig from a visual consideration.
 Furthermore, the power consumption is low at 1.2V, which results in less heat.

 Overall, this is a great product regardless of what PC build you’re going for.
 Ideally, you should buy two 8GB RAM sticks to end up with 16GB of memory.
 This gives you plenty of memory for virtually any task you might be doing, and provide the power for any game now and in the near future.
 However, if you want to give yourself an uncompromising RAM solution then the Kingston HyperX Fury Black 32GB Kit is a great choice.